casper-network/docs/source/docs/casper/operators/becoming-a-validator/bonding.md

 1. `node-address` - An IP address of a peer on the network.
 The default port of nodes' JSON-RPC servers on Mainnet and Testnet is 7777
 2. `secret-key` - The file name containing the secret key of the account paying for the Deploy
 3. `chain-name` - The chain-name to the network where you wish to send the Deploy.
 For Mainnet, use *casper*.
 For Testnet, use *casper-test*
-4. `payment-amount` - The payment for the Deploy in motes.
-This entry point call needs 3 CSPR
+4. `payment-amount` - The payment for the Deploy in motes
 5. `session-path` - The path to the compiled Wasm on your computer

 The `add_bid.wasm` expects three arguments: